 Tip: The following sections describe the three installation modes for all platforms from the product CD-ROM.
-If you have obtained IBM Informix JDBC Driver as a .zip file from www.ibm.com/software/data/developer/informix instead of from the CD-ROM, unzip the file to a directory on your computer and substitute the name of that directory for <CD-ROM dir> in the procedure below.
+If you have obtained IBM Informix JDBC Driver from a file server instead of from the CD-ROM, unpack the file to a directory on your computer and substitute the name of that directory for CD-ROM dir in the procedure below.